BlueBrain/hpcbench/docs/index.rst

 Launch the benchmark
 ~~~~~~~~~~~~~~~~~~~~

-Use the ``ben-et`` utility to execute the campaign on every nodes.
+Use the ``ben-nett`` utility to execute the campaign on every nodes.
 It uses SSH to submit jobs so you have to sure you can access those servers without passphrase.
 You can use the ``ssh_config_file`` key in YAML to specify a custom
 configuration (see) :doc:`campaign file reference <campaign>`)::

-   $ ben-et remote-campaign.yaml
+   $ ben-nett remote-campaign.yaml

 Development Guide
 =================